zack466/ZPCalc/README.md

 10 20 false switch  ;; evaluates to 10
 ```

-This works fine in certain circumstances, but it can be unwieldy to use.
+This works fine in certain circumstances, but it can be unwieldy.
 Another option is to the `if` construct.
 It takes three lists of instructions.
 It will evaluate the first set of actions, check if the topmost element of the stack is true or false (which will be popped from the stack), then decide whether to run the *then* clause or the *else* clause.